 20. The Permanent Forum appreciates the updates provided on platforms for Indigenous Peoples established by the secretariat of the Convention on Biological Diversity, the International Fund for Agricultural Development (IFAD), the Conference of the Parties to the United Nations Framework Convention on Climate Change, the Green Climate Fund, the Food and Agriculture Organization of the United Nations, the Indigenous Peoples Major Group for Sustainable Development and the Global-Hub on Indigenous Peoples’ Food Systems.

-21. The Permanent Forum urges Member States and UN entities to ensure the implementation of FPIC in all actions and measures, especially in the context of environment, biodiversity, climate change, food systems and sustainable development.
+21. The Permanent Forum urges Member States and United Nations entities to ensure the implementation of free, prior and informed consent in all actions and measures, especially in the context of environment, biodiversity, climate change, food systems and sustainable development.

 22. The Permanent Forum reiterates its call at its twenty-first session for a clear distinction between Indigenous Peoples and local communities.
 All United Nations entities and States parties to treaties concerning the environment, biodiversity and climate are encouraged to eliminate the use of the term “local communities” in conjunction with Indigenous Peoples, so that the term “Indigenous Peoples and local communities” would be abolished.